ProvableHQ/leo/documentation/language/standard_library.md

 ## `std::ctx`

-Execution-context accessors for the current transition.
-Functions in this module surface information about the program that is executing right now: who called it, who signed the outer transaction, what the current block height and timestamp are, and so on.
+This module provides execution-context accessors for the current transition.
+Its functions provide the caller, transaction signer, block height, block timestamp, and other program information.

 The module is split between off-chain wrappers (plain `fn`) and on-chain wrappers (`final fn`).